stuart-xyz/rate-my-area/README.md

 A website for submitting photos and reviews of your area, built to demonstrate the use of a modern Scala tech stack: Play Framework 2.6, Macwire compile-time DI, Slick ORM, ScalaTest, React and Webpack.

 The application is packaged into a Docker image - just add your own API keys to run in production.
-TLS certificates are automatically generated and renewed using LetsEncrypt Certbot.
+TLS certificates can be automatically generated and renewed using LetsEncrypt Certbot.

 UI files live in a separate repository at https://github.com/stuart-xyz/rate-my-area-ui.